JamesLauYiWei2001/G-quadruplex-R-code/README.md

   - Equilibrium constant (Keq)
   - Fraction folded at crystallisation-relevant temperatures (e.g. 4 °C, 12 °C)

-All thermodynamic parameters are treated as apparent values.

 Assumptions documented within the research paper:
 1. Structural and folding assumptions:
   a)	Strictly two-state folding only: The CD signal is a population-weighted average of two states across all structures without any partial folding intermediates, misfolded structures or interconversion of G-quadruplex topologies.